odedpinchover/TestProject/README.md

 		Contains sentences that belong to the same group (same number of words)

-		The sentences are similar (differ by only ONE word), have a unique key.
+		The sentences are similar (differ by only ONE word),have a unique key.
 		The key indicates the position of the different word

 The final result (actually, the subtle groups) are printed to the screen and written to file - output.txt (at same directory of the project).